 GPS, mobile music players, radios, and any other activity that pulls your attention from driving is a distraction as are the ongoing challenges of children and pets as well as other passengers.

-How many of you have heard the tone of a text, email, voicemail or the ringer of your phone while driving and responded with "just a quick peek"?
-I'm guilty, and I feel guilty because I'm supposed to be a safety professional.
-I know the risks, laws and penalties and I have had that 'quick peek'.
+How many of you have heard the tone for a text, email, voicemail or the ringer of your phone while driving and responded with “just a quick peek?”.
+I’m guilty, (or was before getting data-sober) and I feel guilt because I’m supposed to be a safety professional.
+I know the risks, laws and penalties and I have had that quick peek.

-So I guess I'm addicted too.
-I recognized my addiction slowly as I came out of denial and at first tried (as many others addicted to alcohol or drugs will) to control my compulsion to use my device constantly, even while driving and I was somewhat successful but the temptation was great; particularly if I was expecting a call or waiting for a text or email.
-I tried to be a good boy and pull over to answer my phone and only check text messages at traffic lights.
-This created a whole new set of distraction issues as I looked for a quick, easy, safe spot to pull over where often there was none and recognized early that taking my eyes off an intersection while waiting for the green was just as dangerous (and illegal) as texting while moving.
+So I guess I’m addicted too.
+I recognized my addiction slowly as I came out of denial and at first tried (as many others addicted to alcohol and drugs will) to control my compulsion to use my device constantly, even while driving and I was somewhat successful at leaving it alone but the temptation was great; particularly if I was expecting a call or waiting for a text or email.
+I tried to be a good boy and pull over to answer the phone and only check text messages at traffic lights.
+This created a whole new set of distraction issues as I looked for a quick, easy, safe spot to pull over where often there was none and recognized that taking my eyes off an intersection while waiting for the green was just as dangerous (and illegal) as texting while moving.

-Recently, I had the good fortune to travel in Europe where my mobile phone didn't work, and even spent a week on a boat where there was no internet connection either.
-The world didn't end, my business continued to operate under the guidance of my staff, and I detoxed from the addiction.
-I recognized that I can indeed turn back the clock to when someone called and I didn't answer; they would just have to wait, as would I until I was able to connect safely.
+Recently, I had the good fortune to travel in regions where my mobile phone didn’t work and even spent a week on a boat where there was no internet connection at all.
+The world didn’t end, my business continued to operate under the guidance of my staff, and I detoxed from the addiction.
+I recognized that I can indeed turn back the clock to when someone called and I didn’t answer; they would just have to wait, as would I until I was able to connect safely.
 It was kinda nice, totally out of contact.
 Weird, but nice.

 Written by: Spencer McDonald, President, Thinking Driver